 Mortgage payments are treated differently than other secured debts.
-In some jurisdictions, you may pay your mortgage lender directly on a regular basis outside of the Chapter 13 plan.
+In some jurisdictions, you can pay your mortgage lender directly on a regular basis outside of the Chapter 13 plan.
 This keeps you current on the loan.

 However, if you are behind on your mortgage, bankruptcy law treats that amount (called the arrearage) just like other secured debts.
 The bankruptcy trustee will pay it on a pro rata basis with your other secured debts.
-(Learn more about what happens to mortgages in Chapter 13 bankruptcy.)
+Learn more about what happens to mortgages in Chapter 13 bankruptcy.

-Priority debts include tax debts and child support arrears.
-You cannot successfully complete your Chapter 13 case unless you pay these debts in full through the life of your Chapter 13.
+Priority debts include recent tax debts and child support arrears.
+You can't complete your Chapter 13 case unless you pay these debts in full throughout the life of your Chapter 13.
 The trustee will start paying priority creditors before distributing any money to unsecured creditors.

 The Chapter 13 trustee generally pays unsecured debts on a pro rata basis after paying all secured debts, priority debts, and attorney's fees.
 Sometimes, though, the trustee will pay unsecured debts alongside secured debts depending on how you elected to treat the secured debt in your plan (although your secured creditors must get something before the trustee starts paying unsecured creditors or priority creditors).
 Often unsecured creditors receive very little, if anything, through a Chapter 13 plan.

-Some debtors are interested in the order of payments through the Chapter 13 plan because they want to make sure that a family member, friend, local doctor, or local bank gets repaid for an unsecured debt.
+Some debtors are interested in the order of payments through the Chapter 13 plan because they want to ensure that a family member, friend, local doctor, or local bank gets repaid an unsecured debt.
 If you are in this situation, talk to a local bankruptcy attorney to discuss your options.